 Whether resuming your sex life after cancer, or simply seeking to re-establish a feeling of overall health and vitality, restoring natural vaginal moisture can help prevent pain and itching.
 You will likely want to avoid hormone-based treatment for your vaginal dryness, especially if you have entered early menopause, are taking anti-depressants, or are dealing with other post-cancer effects.

 This is especially true for survivors of estrogen-related cancers, who are frequently prescribed the hormone-blocking drug Tamoxifen to prevent future cancers.
 Cancer.org cautions that “Taking post-menopausal hormone therapy (PHT), also called hormone replacement therapy (HRT), to help with menopause symptoms may not be safe for women who have had breast cancer.”

-Membrasin® Vaginal Moisture Supplement provides a non-hormonal solution to dealing with post-cancer vaginal dryness concerns.
-Membrasin®’s completely estrogen-free formula is clinically proven to work in restoring natural vaginal moisture.
-Our non-GMO, soy-free, gluten-free, 100% plant-based, cruelty-free, side effect-free Membrasin® Vitality Pearls are gentle enough for your sensitive, post-cancer system yet highly effective – usually showing results in 2-4 weeks.
-After helping more than 500,000 women, we’re confident enough in Membrasin® that we even offer a 100% money-back guarantee.
+Membrasin® Vaginal Moisture Supplement provides a non-hormonal option to dealing with post-cancer vaginal dryness concerns.
+Membrasin’s completely estrogen-free formula, SBA24™, is clinically demonstrated to help maintain natural vaginal moisture.
+Our non-GMO, soy-free, gluten-free, plant-based Membrasin® Vitality Pearls are gentle enough for your sensitive, post-cancer system yet highly effective – usually showing results in 2-4 weeks.
+After helping more than 500,000 women world-wide, we’re confident enough in Membrasin® with SBA24™ that we even offer a 100% money-back guarantee.